eclipse-vertx/vert.x/core_manual_groovy.md

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available by calling the `getConfig` method on the `container` variable which is injected into the top level script.
+If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available in the `config` property of the `container` variable which is injected into the top level script.
 The config is a map which represents the JSON config.

-    def config = container.getConfig()
+    def config = container.config

 You can use this config to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.

 ## Logging from a Verticle

 Each verticle is given its own logger.
-To get a reference to it invoke the `getLogger` method on the container instance:
+To get a reference to it use the `logger` property on the container instance:

-    def logger = container.getLogger()
+    def logger = container.logger

     logger.info "I am logging something"